petezh/peterzhang.me/_pages/ideas.md

 author_profile: true
 ---

+## Unified Club App 1️⃣
+Consulting clubs, machine learning teams, software development groups, business frats—tens of student orgs, each with their own application that says the same dumb thing in slightly different ways.
+Let's strip down the app to the essentials (name, email, academics, resume) and let orgs pick out students to interview or invite to apply.

 ## LinkedIn Experience Effects 👩‍💼
 Ulrike Malmendier is known for her study of [experience effects](https://www.nber.org/papers/w29074)–the unique inlfuence of personal experience on behavior above and beyond acquiring information.
 In a 2020 [keynote](https://www.youtube.com/watch?v=3_lYZwp667w), she laments not having more granular data on individual histories.
 Au contraire!
 LinkedIn provides fairly detailed employment histories of many CEOs, from [GE](https://www.linkedin.com/in/larry-culp/) to [Netflix](https://www.linkedin.com/in/reedhastings/).
 If a CEO previously saw a company through declines, will they be more prudent in their current role?